The Table Topics master brings questions or prompts for impromptu speeches (table topics).

 - Think about your theme or overall direction for your table topics session.
 Take time to explain what you are going to do.

-- Explain the table topics process briefly: Time is 1-2 min with 30 seconds of ice time.
+- Explain the table topics process briefly: Time is 1-2 min with 30 seconds of grace time.
 Remind them to use the word for the day.

 - The theme for table topics can be whatever that you like: examples – friendship, Halloween, homework, sports, hobbies, vacations, movies, fiction, school locker room, back to school, video games, colors, summer, winter, etc. The sky is the limit as to where you can take it.